 This is because the force of pressure cannot be transmitted properly.
 This can cause inflammation and an inability of the body to adapt and reorganise to the pressure, causing postural compensation that can lead to dysfunction of the musculoskeletal system and other body systems.

-Psychological internal stress and dealing with external relational dynamics and behaviours from the people we associate with can also load pressure into the fascial system.
-Similarly to physical pressure, psychological forces travels through the whole body-mind causing a reorganisation not only of the internal structures of our thoughts and emotional processes but also of the physiological physical structures of our connective tissue.
-How we hold the energy of life pressure, how we integrate it, digest it and unload it on an psychological level, is reflected in our bodies as much as in our minds.
+Psychological internal stress and dealing with problematic relational dynamics and behaviours from the people we associate with can also load pressure onto the fascial system.
+Similarly to physical pressure, psychological forces travel through the whole body-mind causing a reorganisation not only of the internal structures of our thoughts and emotional processes but also of the physiological physical structures of our connective tissue.
+How we hold the energy of life pressure, how we integrate it, digest it and unload it on a psychological level, is reflected in our bodies as much as in our minds.

 Source: adapted from an article in fasciaguide.com